mattheww/gomill/gomill_docs/allplayalls.rst

 The following additional settings:

-.. setting:: competitors
+.. aa-setting:: competitors

-  List of :ref:`player codes <player code>`.
+  List of :ref:`player codes <player codes>`.

   This defines which players will take part.
 Reports will list the players in the order in which they appear here.
 You may not list the same player more than once.

-.. setting:: rounds
+.. aa-setting:: rounds

   Integer (default ``None``)